igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

-# Interactive Property Search Web App
+# Interactive Property Search Web App - TASK 2

 Welcome to the Interactive Property Search Web App repository!
 This web application allows users to search for rental properties, apply various filters, and view the results on an interactive map.